ada-game-framework/sdlada/README.md

 SDLAda is distributed under the same zlib licence as the SDL libary is.
 You may use this library as in any way you like whether free or commercial.
-I would add that whilst you don't have to state that your game uses this library, I would prefer it if you did, in fact, I'm asking you to.
+I would add that whilst you don't have to state that your game uses this library, I would it would be nice if you did, it's all good advertising for Ada :)

+You do not need to complete any copyright assignment forms, the licence will not change from zlib as I want people to be able to use the library however they wish without restrictions.

 Building
 ========